ROTC and the Military

 The Battalion Headquarters of the Army Reserve Officers Training Corps is located at Tulane University and serves student enlistees from ten area schools and universities [1].
 Tulane is also home to the Naval Reserve Officers Training Corps and its local affiliates [2].

-In 2004, Tulane's ROTC scholarship program was $1.6 million, second only to Notre Dame's [3].
+In 2004, Tulane's ROTC scholarship program was $1.6 million — second only to Notre Dame's [3].

 In 2006, Tulane recruited retired Navy captain, Keith Amacker, to develop a new degree program in homeland security [4].
 It also entered into a partnership agreement with the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) to find more effective ways for dealing with natural disasters [5].
 The relationship will include scholarships to FEMA employees in the form of "tuition discounts," a strategy that has served Tulane well with Louisiana politicians [6].

 Tulane's relationship with FEMA dates back to at least 2000, when it received a grant from that agency to determine whether its four residence halls — then designated as shelters — could withstand a category 4 storm [7].
+In 2009, Tulane announced that it will receive about $95 million from FEMA in supplementary assistance for its rebuilding program [8].

 In 2007, Tulane's Naval ROTC Unit hosted its 35th annual Mardi Gras Drill Meet, the country's largest collegiate military drill competition, with ROTC units from 38 universities participating on Tulane's campus [8].
 The unit has operated continuously since its inception in 1943 [9].

-For an excellent historical perspective of Tulane's involvement with the armed services and the campus unrest issues of 1969, see: Clarence L. Mohr and Joseph E. Gordon, Tulane: The Emergence of a Modern University, 1945-1980, Louisiana State University Press, Baton Rouge, 2001, especially Chapter 6, Section III, pp. 361-390.
+1. For an excellent historical perspective of Tulane's involvement with the armed services and the campus unrest issues of 1969, see: Clarence L. Mohr and Joseph E. Gordon, Tulane: The Emergence of a Modern University, 1945-1980, Louisiana State University Press, Baton Rouge, 2001, especially Chapter 6, Section III, pp. 361-390.

 References